nmshd/documentation/_docs_integrate/11-connector-configuration.md

 }
 ```

--   `url`: the endpoint the request should be sent to
+-   `url`: the URL the request should be sent to
--   `headers`: headers for the request (e.G. apiKeys, ..)
+-   `headers`: HTTP headers that should be sent with the request
--   `publishInterval`: the interval in seconds
+-   `publishInterval`: the interval in seconds in which new items should be published